Bus Accident Claims – How Much Compensation Can I Claim?

 If you have any questions about making a bus passenger accident claim, you can contact our advisors using the details at the top of this page.
 They could also offer you free advice for your potential claim.

 If you would like to make a bus accident claim, you must start within the personal injury claims time limit.
 The Limitation Act 1980 sets this as typically three years.
-It can start either on the day you suffered injuries in an accident on a bus, or the date your bus accident injuries were connected to negligence.
+It usually starts from the date you were injured due to bus driver negligence or negligence by another party.

 Bus Accident Claims – What Are The Causes Of Injuries?